Klebér Saarenpää: International career

 Internationally, Saarenpää represented the Sweden U17, U19, and U21 teams a total of 30 times before making his full international debut for the Sweden national team on 31 January 2000 in a friendly game against Denmark.
 He made his competitive debut for Sweden in a 2002 FIFA World Cup qualifier against Slovakia, in which he played in all 90 minutes as Sweden won 2–0.
 He appeared in four more qualifying games for the 2002 FIFA World Cup, but missed the final tournament because of an injury.
 He won a total of 11 caps between 2000 and 2001.

 Coaching career

-In January 2014 he signed a 2.5 year contract with Vejle Boldklub as an Assistant Manager.
+In January 2014 Saarenpää signed a 2.5-year contract with Vejle Boldklub as an Assistant Manager.
 In October of the same year he was promoted to Manager of Vejle Boldklub after the former Manager Tonny Hermansen withdrew from the position.
 He was sacked on 23 April 2016.